COVID Vaccine Alert: Immediate sign-ups at multiple KC metro Walmarts

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:42 a.m.
-Thursday, our team of content producers have found immediate openings on Wednesday, April 7, at the Walmart locations at:
+As of 4:39 a.m.
+Friday, our team of content producers have found immediate openings on Thursday, April 8, at the Walmart locations in Kansas City, MO, Kansas City, KS, Overland Park, Gladstone, Shawnee, Olathe, Raymore, Lee's Summit and Bonner Springs.

 Click here to go to the registration page and search for the appropriate city.